MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Restore-MgGroupDriveRootVersion.md

 Restore a previous version of a DriveItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Restore-MgBetaGroupDriveRootVersion](/powershell/module/Microsoft.Graph.Beta.Groups/Restore-MgBetaGroupDriveRootVersion?view=graph-powershell-beta)

 ## SYNTAX

 ### Restore (Default)